Rules

 When submitting an entry form you must include some MP3 recordings of the choir or some links to YouTube videos, a short biography of the choir in discursive way (max.
 1200 characters, spaces included) and a high-quality digital picture of the choir.

-The closing date for class entry is 30 September 2024.
+The closing date for category entry is 10 October 2025.

 Everything needs to be electronically submitted through the e-forms available on our website.